-2015 saw the Festival’s first foray into our equine heritage and we’re delighted to again welcome along representatives of some our wonderful native breed horses and ponies.
+Once again in 2020 the Festival will be showcasing our equine heritage.
 Many folk getting into smallholding (and many existing smallholders) enjoy having an equine or two around the place – and they can do a job of work too.

 The majority of Highland ponies are used for riding and they can turn their hooves to a great variety of equestrian activities such as, riding clubs, endurance, trec, showing, driving, RDA, and of course the ultimate family pony.